Bob Barr: Publications and commentary

 Barr wrote The Meaning of Is: The Squandered Impeachment and Wasted Legacy of William Jefferson Clinton (published in 2004).
 He briefly wrote a regular column for Creative Loafing (Atlanta), an alternative weekly newspaper serving the Atlanta metropolitan area.

-In 2008 Barr hosted a political talk radio show on Radio America called Bob Barr's Laws of the Universe.
+In 2008, Barr hosted a political talk radio show on Radio America called Bob Barr's Laws of the Universe.
 He has said that he plans to write a book with that title.

 In August 2008, Barr published an opinion piece in The Washington Times that criticized the United States' response to the conflict between Russia and Georgia as being too emotional and not based on legitimate American national security concerns.
 He wrote: "The most important American interest is defending America; and intervening on behalf of Georgia against Russia has nothing to do with defending America."
 In October 2008, Barr gave a one-hour talk at Carnegie Mellon University, allowing time to take audience questions.
 This was one of numerous lectures for which he was paid.

-In 2008, in an Op-Ed article published in The Atlanta Journal-Constitution, Barr lambasted the new policy of Boston, Massachusetts police to allow warrantless search for firearms in teenagers' homes.
+In 2008, in an Op-Ed article published in The Atlanta Journal-Constitution, Barr lambasted the new policy of Boston, Massachusetts, police to allow warrantless search for firearms in teenagers' homes.
 On March 7, 2009, The Atlanta Journal-Constitution announced that Barr would be a weekly columnist for the paper.
 His blog is known as The Barr Code.

-Advising former Haitian dictator Jean-Claude Duvalier
+Advising Jean-Claude Duvalier

 In 2011, Barr traveled to Haiti to lobby on behalf of "former Haitian dictator Jean-Claude "Baby Doc" Duvalier."
 According to Barr, "he is not serving as Duvalier's attorney, but is in Port-au-Prince to consult, assist and be Duvalier's voice to the international community."